 NOAA’s Sea level Rise Viewer application allows the depiction of various scenarios of rising water levels, which can then be used to conduct a visual assessment of areas on the Island that may be impacted by king tides and localized flooding.

 Figure 10.1 shows a potential tidal flood impact under a 2-foot sea level rise.
-This model would severely damage private properties, public roads, and pump stations on all marsh and fronting streets and along Marshall Boulevard.
-Severe saltwater inundation would also be felt across much of the western portion

-of the Island; from Middle Street to Osceola Avenue, from Star of the West to Station 13.
+This model would severely damage private properties, public roads, and pump stations along the marsh side of the Island and along Marshall Boulevard.
+Severe saltwater inundation would also be felt across much of the western portion of the Island; from Middle Street to Osceola Avenue, from Star of the West to Station 13.
+The latest data estimates predict the sea level along the South Carolina coast will rise over 16.5 inches by 2050; the conservative end of the range for the sea level rise is just over 7 inches, and the more dramatic side of the range indicates a rise of up to 21.5 inches.
+2